-By promoting greater gender diversity, we broaden the pool of high quality directors and employees we can choose from, we're more likely to keep the people we have and we'll encourage greater innovation.
-Just as importantly, a market-leading approach to diversity and inclusion allows us to connect with our diverse customer base and ensures we bring balanced perspectives to our decisions.
+By promoting greater gender diversity, Charter Hall is able to broaden the pool of high quality directors and employees we can choose from, we're more likely to keep the people as well as encourage greater innovation.
+Just as importantly, a market-leading approach to diversity and inclusion allows Charter Hall to connect with our diverse customer base and ensures it brings balanced perspectives to our decisions.
 It's a socially and economically responsible governance practice.

-The Board's Diversity and Inclusion Policy aims to promote a culture of openness matched by a safe, equitable and inclusive environment for our employees, customers and the communities we serve.
-To help everyone we engage with realise their aspirations and get the most from their relationship with us, we organise specific initiatives around three pillars:
+Charter Hall's Diversity and Inclusion Policy aims to promote a culture of openness matched by a safe, equitable and inclusive environment for our employees, customers and the communities they serve.
+To help those Charter Hall engage with realise their aspirations, Charter Hall has executed specific initiatives around three pillars: